 Introduction

 The way we travel has changed immensely in last 10-15 years.
 Latest travel search engines like Travelocity, Expedia and Tripadvisor make it easy to plan trips beforehand.
 Reviews by users for every travel destinations, hotels, places also give us confidence and makes us feel safe to visit the location we have never visited before.
-Although travel search engines are regularly used by people it is still very small and does not yet fully used by the online travel community.
-It still has a less impact on where we travel.
-Other than planning and booking for flights and tickets, we are not sure how much personal impact it has on our decisions to travel to certain places.
+Travelers and visitors frequently consult various travel planning websites and travel agencies these days.
+Although some of these services are fully-fledged, often they fail to provide a feasible solution meeting the demands of people.
+Also, it still has a less impact on where we travel.
+Other than planning and booking for flights and tickets, the existing technology in tourism business comes to little help in decision making of millions of travelers travelling every year.
+Therefore, we strive to analyze the existing distance between ‘what people want’ and ‘what they get’.
+“There are several challenges that currently exist in tourism technology:

+Understanding the main trends that are affecting supply and demand

+Managing changes in the external environment while evolving at the same rate.

+Improve the capacity for tourism organizations to respond to demand through policies that better integrate diverse interests, taking into account the whole range of a destination’s potential.”

 We are planning to create a questionnaire for people that will have a series of questions related to the way people travel and what factors and online technologies/search engines influences their travel plans.
 Questionnaire will include questions like but not limited to: